joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

   "build": "npm run build:wasm && npm run build:bindgen && npx webpack",
 ```

-This will allow us to just run `npm run build` and get everything packaged up neatly!
+This will allow us to run `npm run build` and get everything packaged up neatly!
 Very cool!

 There is another NPM package we should install as well to help us develop using Wasm.
 Let's add this to our dev dependencies: